brancz/prometheus-example-app/README.md

 Usage is simple, on any request to `/` the request will result in a `200` response code.
 This increments the counter for this response code.
 Similarly the `/err` endpoint will result in a `404` response code, therefore increments that respective counter.
 Duration metrics are also exposed for any request to `/`.

+Prometheus metrics are exposes via requests to `/metrics`.

 A Docker image is available at: `quay.io/brancz/prometheus-example-app:v0.3.0`

 ## Deploying in a Kubernetes cluster